 Christ, Krishna, Caitanya

 One of my students asked me to address a challenge from a Christian monk: “Christ represents a life of morality and sacrifice and Krishna represents a life of indulgence and immorality.
 Thus it should be obvious which of the two better represents the divine.”

-How then does the specificity of the the Krishna conception of Godhead limit one?
-Furthermore under scrutiny it is apparent that revelation, in speaking about the form, attributes, and pastimes of Krishna, is talking about an infinity of form, attributes, etc. In the tenth chapter of the Bhagavad-gita Krishna speaks of the splendor of the world as being representative of his person.
+How then does the specificity of the Krishna conception of Godhead limit one?
+Furthermore, under scrutiny, it is apparent that revelation, in speaking about the form, attributes, and pastimes of Krishna, is talking about an infinity of form, attributes, etc. In the tenth chapter of the Bhagavad-gita, Krishna speaks of the splendor of the world as being representative of his person.
 Hearing this one is to imagine just what kind of person he is.
 How is it that the world is within his form?
 This is the question that Arjuna ponders and to which Krishna answers by manifesting a mystic vision of the universe within himself.
 Reality is a person—Krishna.